PieBru/doc_crawler/README.md

 ## License

 This project is licensed under the Apache License 2.0.
-See the `LICENSE` file for details (if one exists in your project).
+See the `LICENSE` file for details.